GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-03_time_series_clustering.md

 toc_label: In this example
 ---

-Just as one last example on time series analysis for this module and mainly to demonstrate that this module only tiped a very small set of analysis concepts out there, we will have a glimpse on time series clustering.
-To illustrate this, we will again use the (mean monthly) air temperature record of the weather station in Coelbe (which is closest to the Marburg university forest).
-The data has been supplied by the German weatherservice [German weather service](ftp://ftp-cdc.dwd.de/pub/CDC/observations_germany/).
-For simplicity, we will remove the first 6 entries (July to Dezember 2006 to have full years).
+Just as one last example on time series analysis for this module and mainly for demonstrating that this module only tipped a very small set of analysis concepts out there, we will have a glimpse on time series clustering.
+To illustrate this concept, we will again use the (mean monthly) air temperature record of the weather station in Cölbe (which is closest to the Marburg university forest).
+The data has been supplied by the [German Weather Service](ftp://opendata.dwd.de/climate_environment/CDC/observations_germany).
+For simplicity, we will remove the first six entries (July to December 2006 to have full years).